The Sustainably Motivated Reading List

 6. The Green Collar Economy

 The parallels with the current environmental movement over climate change are evident.
 We are running short on time!
-King reminds readers that those fighting for what is right will eventually succeed, but that it does require struggle and sacrifice.
+King reminds readers that those fighting for what is right will eventually succeed.
+It will however require struggle and sacrifice.
 Click here for more.

 Written by Elizabeth Kolbert this compelling book is a powerful indication of the extensive changes that are currently underway on our planet.
-Due to the excesses of human activity, we are bringing about the next (6th) mass extinction of life on this planet.
-We are dooming countless species, and quite possibly ourselves, with no grand external threat to blame.
+Due to the excesses of human activity, we are bringing about the 6th mass extinction of life on this planet.
+We are dooming countless species, and quite possibly ourselves.
+Although there have been mass extinction events in the past, this time around there is no grand external threat to blame.
+Humans are the cause.
 Click here for more.

-Written by Bill Mckibben, this book narrates his personal journey from author and environmentalist to climate change activist and founder of 350.org.
-As he describes it, he would like nothing more than to keep to his quite rural life in Vermont and help raise bees, but that it is his love and concern for the bees, trees, plants and animals that compel him to act.
+Written by Bill McKibben, this book narrates his personal journey from author and environmentalist, to climate change activist and founder of 350.org.
+As he describes it, he would like nothing more than to keep to his quite rural life in Vermont and help raise bees!
+However, it is his very love and concern for the rural life, including the bees, trees, plants and animals, that compel him to act.

-He simply knows too much, and has seen to much, to allow the rising threat of man-made climate change endanger his daughter and indeed all future generations.
+McKibben simply knows too much, and has seen to much, to allow the rising threat of man-made climate change endanger his daughter and indeed all future generations.
 This book is an account of his actions and reflections as he pursues his quest to help society break free from its dependency on fossil fuels.
+His fight is ongoing.
 Click here for more.

 Written by Mary Robinson, this book highlights the considerable impact of grassroots organizations in their effort to combat climate change.
 As former UN High Commissioner for Human Rights, Mrs. Robinson had the opportunity to meet with and learn from people from all over the world.
-It helped her realize that Climate Change and Human Rights were firmly intertwined and therefore needed to be solved together.
+It helped her realize that Climate Change and Human Rights are firmly intertwined and therefore need to be solved together.